MarieCoulay/MarieCoulay/README.md

 # Welcome on my GitHub profile👋

 ## About me
-### My name is Marie, and I am a web developer student at Ada tech school, apprentice at Atos!
+### My name is Marie, and I am a web developer at Atos!
 💻 I first studied game art, and as I have always had a strong interest for computer science and development, I am now proud to say that I am on the way to become a web developer!;
 🌱 I am currently working on an eco-conception project using PHP and Drupal;
 🚀 I am also very interested and curious about cybersecurity and its stakes;